-If you were asked what your inhalers do, you’d probably say, "they open up my lungs."
-Yes, that’s true, but what’s important to know – and really understand – about COPD medications is that there are different types of medications that open your airways in different ways.
-If you’ve graduated from pulmonary rehabilitation (pull mon air ree re ha bill ii tay shun), you should have the information you need.
-Work with your health care team and take your COPD medications as directed to get as much out of them as possible.
+If you were asked about COPD medicines you would probably think about your inhalers and you’d probably say, "they open up my lungs".
+Yes, that’s true, but what’s important to know – and really understand – about COPD medicines is that there are different types of medicines that open your airways in different ways.
+Other medicines are used to decrease the inflammation in your lungs and may help prevent exacerbations sometimes thought of as "lung attacks".

 - Relax the muscles around the lungs’ breathing tubes